theNewFlesh/hidebound/sphinx/intro.rst

 =================

 Hidebound does not formally define a project structure.
-It merely stipulates that asset must exist under some particular root directory.
+It merely stipulates that assets must exist under some particular root directory.
 Each asset specification does define a directory structure for the files that make up that asset.
 Assets are divided into 3 types: file, sequence and complex.
 File defines an asset that consists of a single file.